gugeldot/mouse-axis-inverter/README.md

 **If you don't want them to show windows cmd, rename their extension from .py to .pyw**

 ## Windows Executables
-Windows executables are provided for commodity, you can make them yourself by using [Nuitka's lib](https://nuitka.net/doc/user-manual.html):
+Windows executables are provided for convenience, you can make them yourself by using [Nuitka's lib](https://nuitka.net/doc/user-manual.html):
 ```shell
 python -m pip install nuitka
 ```